cnoelle/lru-cache-idb/README.md

 # lru-cache-idb

-A least-recently-used (LRU) cache for web applications based on IndexedDB.
+A least-recently-used (LRU) cache for web applications, based on IndexedDB.

 ## Introduction